stefanuddenberg/python_for_bcs/bcog_200_syllabus.md

 selecting "Sign-Up for an Academic Screening" at the bottom of the page.

 ## 6. External Resources

 Here I will keep a running list of useful resources for learning Python and related programming skills (e.g., the terminal, Git) that can supplement the class material and office hours.

 - [Trinket](https://trinket.io) is a useful in-browser Python runnner, especially for Turtle programs
   - It has several [tutorials](https://hourofpython.com/) available which may prove helpful!
+- [DataCamp](https://www.datacamp.com/) is an online platform offering interactive coding tutorials in many different programming languages, including Python.
+Some lessons are free, but many require a subscription.
 - Here at Illinois, Grainger offers [Python tutoring](https://care.grainger.illinois.edu/tutoring/schedule-by-skill)
 - [Video overview of Github Desktop](https://www.youtube.com/watch?v=8Dd7KRpKeaE)
 - [Hutch Data Science Intro to Git](https://hutchdatascience.org/Intro_to_Git_and_GitHub/introduction-to-git.html)